top of page

 With the solar panel tax credit potentially changing in 2025, acting sooner rather than later can help homeowners secure savings while the full credit is available.
 The uncertain political landscape, including the anticipated Republican-led administration and Congress, raises questions about the long-term future of the solar panel tax credit, which could significantly impact affordability and market growth for the solar industry.

-The Legacy of the Solar Tax Credit
+The Legacy of the Federal Solar Tax Credit

-Shaping the Solar Industry
+How the Solar Tax Credit Transformed the Industry

 solar tax credit 2025